Skip to content

 A large crowd is gathered for a group photo at the REC & PARKS LA SUMMIT.
 A scoreboard and stadium structures are visible in the background, which also features the "Los Angeles Parks Foundation" logo.

-RAPS's Operating Budget Over Time
+RAP’s Operating Budget Over Time

 While RAP's operating budget has grown over time, much of that growth has gone to General Fund reimbursements.

-RAP's Operating Budget (without General Fund Reimbursement, Utilities, and Refuse) Over Time
+RAP’s Operating Budget (Without General Fund Reimbursement, Utilities, and Refuse) Over Time

 With General Fund reimbursements removed, RAP’s operating budget has not kept pace with inflation.